mahm0ud-hamed/EmbeddedLinux/embeddedLinux/embLinux-notes/init-process/README.md

 * adopte processes that become orphanend as result of their immediate  terminating
 * it responds to any of inits immediate children terminataing by catching SIGCHLD signal and collecting return value to parent to prevent them from becomming zombie process
 * it has the system shutdeon
-## type pf init process
+## type of init process
 1. busyBox
 2. system v
 3. system d
 ![alt text](image-1.png)

 ### busy Box
-BusyBox has a minimal init program that uses a configuration file, /etc/inittab , to define rules to start programs at bootup and to stop them at shutdown.
-Usually, the actual work is done by shell scripts, which, by convention, are placed in the /etc/init.d directory.
+BusyBox has a minimal init program that uses a configuration file, /etc/inittab ,to define rules to start programs at bootup and to stop them at shutdown.
+Usually,the actual work is done by shell scripts, which, by convention, are placed in the/etc/init.d directory.

 ## busybox init process " simple init process "
 1. running application /sbin/init there is input file which is inittab  file -. configuration file